lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 - Optionally adding per-node metadata (e.g., brush settings, timestamps) for UI purposes.

 Backend consumers should rely on `context_id` to reopen the editing context and on `nodes[*].cells.lfImage.lfValue` for deterministic asset loading.

+### Shared dataset + selection helpers (2025 parity pass)

+Recent refactors extracted common behaviour into `modules/utils/helpers/editing/dataset.py` so both loader nodes (`LF_LoadImages`, `LF_LoadAndEditImages`) emit identical gallery metadata and respect the same selection rules:

+- `ensure_dataset_context(dataset, context_id=None)` guarantees every dataset carries a stable `context_id`, backfilling it when the UI omitted one.
+- `extract_dataset_entries(dataset, fallback_count, context_id)` now normalizes names/urls/node IDs and synthesizes fallback rows when the dataset has not yet been populated by the UI (useful when the editor returns tensors before the widget writes back).
+- `resolve_image_selection(images, names, …)` mirrors the UI’s selection semantics, resolving by explicit index, node ID, URL, or name, and finally falling back to the first image.
+Both loader nodes now call this helper so cached results, fresh scans, and live-edit batches resolve selections deterministically.
+- The helpers attach `context_id` to metadata rows, enabling downstream tooling to trace assets back to the editing session without re-reading the dataset file.

+With these utilities in place, `LF_LoadAndEditImages` returns the same socket layout as `LF_LoadImages` (`image`, `image_list`, `name`, `creation_date`, `nr`, plus the selection trio and `metadata` + `dataset` JSON).
+Downstream workflows can therefore switch between disk-sourced galleries and live editing sessions without branching logic.

 ---